-Coco Austin Braves A Nor’easter Braless In Crocheted Dress And Thong
+Coco Austin Braves A Nor'easter While Braless In Crocheted Dress And Thong

-Coco Austin didn’t let New Jersey’s Nor’easter stop her from stripping down.
-The reality star and model showed off her jaw dropping curves in a revealing photo shared to her Instagram account this week as she posed in the snow wearing nothing but a crocheted dress, thong, and boots.
+Coco Austin didn't let New Jersey's Nor'easter stop her from stripping down.
+The reality star and model showed off her jaw-dropping curves in a revealing photo shared to her Instagram account this week as she posed in the snow wearing nothing but a crocheted dress, thong, and boots.
+You can view the image here.

-Posted on February 1, the snap showed the Ice Loves Coco star braless in a totally see-through off the shoulder mini dress.
-She stood calf deep in the snow wearing fluffy white boots and pushed her hips to the right as she struck a sultry pose.
+The snap, which was posted on February 1, showed the Ice Loves Coco star braless in a totally see-through off-the-shoulder mini dress.
+She stood calf-deep in the snow while wearing fluffy white boots and pushed her hips to the right as she struck a sultry pose.

 The slinky number highlighted her slim waist and showed off her bare décolletage while exposing her bare legs.
-She tugged at the bottom with her left hand and pulled her long, blond hair with her right.
+She tugged at her bottoms with her left hand and pulled her long blond hair with her right.
 She wore her locks down under a fluffy black hat.

-The former Playboy model wore nothing under the garment except skimpy black panties with thin strings over both hips.
-In a second Instagram upload, which can be seen here, she turned around to confirm it was a thong as she flashed her booty.
+The former Playboy model wore skimpy black panties with thin strings over both hips.
+In a second Instagram upload, she turned around to confirm that it was a thong as she flashed her booty.
+That post can be viewed here.

 Coco looked directly at the camera and pursed her red lips while surrounded by snowy scenery that enveloped the trees, bushes, and grassy bank behind her.

 In the caption, she claimed it had snowed for two days and 18 inches of snow had fallen.
-She joked it was the perfect time to wear pieces from Fashion Nova as she tagged the fashion brand alongside a kissing lips emoji, also tagging the account on the photo.
+She joked it was the perfect time to wear pieces from Fashion Nova as she tagged the brand alongside a kissing lips emoji.
 According to her geotag, she was in Edgewater, New Jersey.

 Plenty of fans shared their thoughts in the comments section.